rcl-ssl/docs/workloads/workloads.md

 # Workloads
 **V7.1.0**

-In this section you will learn the various workloads and the recommended approach for installing and renewing SSL/TLS certificates
+In this section, you will learn the various workloads and the recommended approach for installing and renewing SSL/TLS certificates in these workloads.